thebigcicca/GopherLight/README.md

 So, if you’re looking for a friendly and efficient way to build web apps in Go, GopherLight is your new best friend.
 Grab your backpack, and let’s hit the trail!

+> [!WARNING]
+> We are in an initial beta version, so it is likely that the framework will change a lot, always stay up to date, with an updated version of your code using the framework.

 ### Tasks

 - [x] router